reallygoodprogrammer/pwserver/README.md

 *A server for running and logging playwright code*

-The purpose of this application is to provide a way to run custom playwright 'plugins' that can be accessed and ran through the servers API endpoints.

 A **plugin** is defined as some custom python playwright code that is ran and managed by the server.

+The purpose of this application is to provide a way to run custom plugins that can be accessed and ran through the servers API to manage playwright scripts and scheduling.

+Notice that this server isn't intended to be publicly accessible and would likely need further configuration to meet such task.

 ## Basic Setup

 You will need to create two folders in the root directory of the
-project: `data` and `mods`.
-You can also configure this to some other folders in the `docker-compose.yml` volume mounts, that is just the current default mount locations used.
+repo: `data` and `mods`.
+You can also configure this to some other paths in the `docker-compose.yml` volume mounts, that is just the current default mount locations used.

 ```bash